 Use session tracking to manage visitor requests

-mPulse uses the session timeout setting to calculate session metrics.
-Every session has a timeout associated with it, which is equal to the value in the Session Timeout field.
-As each new visitor arrives at your site, they're assigned a session ID.
+mPulse uses the application's Session Timeout setting when determining how to track users sessions on your site.
+Each user session has a timeout associated with it (equal to the value in the Session Timeout field).
+As each new visitor arrives on your site, they're assigned a new and unique Session ID, and will retain that Session ID until their session reaches the timeout.

-The session timeout is preset to 30 minutes.
-You can adjust the value based on your visitors browsing habits.
-For example, visitors that read content on media sites may need longer sessions.
-Session timeout can be set as long as 60 minutes or as short as 1 minute.
+The default Session Timeout for applications is 30 minutes.
+You can adjust the value based on your visitors' browsing habits.
+For example, visitors that read long articles on news sites may need longer session timeouts.
+The Session Timeout can be set as long as 60 minutes or as short as 1 minute.

 Any beacon that mPulse receives, for a given session, refreshes the timeout period.
 A session is complete when the session timeout period expires due to no activity on the page.
-This means that mPulse has not received new beacons during the timeout period.
-A completed session is time-stamped according to the last beacon that mPulse receives.
-If a user visits one page only before the session timeout expires, mPulse counts that session as a bounce.
+A completed session is then time-stamped according to the last beacon that mPulse received.

-For example, if a 30-minute time window is in effect for a percentage metric, it remains blank for 30 minutes.
-Only data from outside of that 30 minutes are complete and visible in the Metrics over Time widgets.
+For example, if sessions are configured to timeout at 30 minutes, and you're viewing a chart for the Last 60 Minutes, session metrics will be blank for the most recent 30 minutes.
+Only session data outside of the last 30 minutes are complete and will be visible in the Metrics over Time widget.

 Set up session tracking across your domains